Sammie2020/HelloGitHub/README.md

-# HelloGitHub
+# HelloGitHub -Java
-This project is to record what I have learned for review or record daily problems for follow-up solution.
+This branch is to record the basic knowledge of Java.